How basal implants treat

 What are the problems of using the All on 4 system to treat bruxism?

 The All on 4 and All on 6 dental restoration system is not a good solution for patients with bruxism.
 Bridges are placed on conventional implants, which are short.
-And these implants are set in thin spongy soft bone, mainly in the front of the jaws.
-It is difficult to resist tooth grinding.
+And these implants are fixed in thin spongy soft bone, mainly in the front of the jaws.
+It cannot resist the teeth grinding.

 Alternatives to dental implants